h4km4k/s3bucket_local_backup/README.md

 Fillin the bucket name(s) into `buckets.txt`

-The script also handles backup retention, you can change values in `s3backup.sh`
+The script also handles backup retention, you can change values in `s3backup.sh` (line 14+16)

+❗ Change line "8+11" in s3backup.sh to your needs.
+And run `touch /YOUR_BACKUPPATH/.mounted` to make the mount check work.

 ***